qforge-dev/torque/README.md

 - Maintaining consistency across thousands of examples is error-prone
 - Tool calling patterns require intricate message sequences
 - Testing different conversation flows means rewriting everything
+- Writing generators that are both **random and deterministic** is surprisingly complex
+- Getting AI to understand complex composition scenarios (nested variations, conditional flows) takes significant prompt engineering time

 **Torque solves this** with a declarative approach.
-Just like React transformed UI development from imperative DOM manipulation to composable components, Torque transforms dataset generation from manual JSON editing to declarative conversation schemas.
+Just like React transformed UI development from imperative DOM manipulation to composable components, Torque transforms dataset generation from manual JSON editing or writing complicated scripts to declarative conversation schemas.
+Plus, its optimized structure means you can use smaller, cheaper models while benefiting from cache optimization for lower costs.

 ## 🚀 Quick Start